OPS-E2E-PPE/VBA-Docs/api/Word.PictureFormat.CropLeft.md

 keywords: vbawd10.chm164298856
 f1_keywords:
 - vbawd10.chm164298856
-ms.prod: word
 api_name:
 - Word.PictureFormat.CropLeft
 ms.assetid: c20c723a-c09b-f821-4273-9a5fc0f37207
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # PictureFormat.CropLeft property (Word)

 Returns or sets the number of points that are cropped off the left side of the specified picture or OLE object.
 Read/write **Single**.

 ## Syntax

- _expression_. `CropLeft`
+_expression_.**CropLeft**

 _expression_ A variable that represents a '[PictureFormat](Word.PictureFormat.md)' object.

 ## Remarks

 Cropping is calculated relative to the original size of the picture.
 For example, if you insert a picture that is originally 100 points wide, rescale it so that it is 200 points wide, and then set the **CropLeft** property to 50, 100 points (not 50) will be cropped off the left side of your picture.

 ## Example